 In July 1976, an Air France flight from Tel-Aviv to Paris via Athens was hijacked and forced to land in Entebbe, Uganda.
 The Jewish passengers were separated and held hostage in demand to release many terrorists held in Israeli prisons.
 After much debate, the Israeli government sent an elite commando unit to raid the airfield and release the hostages.
-The film is based on the true facts and follows the events since the flight's takeoff and until the hostages' return to Israel.Written by
+This movie is based on the true facts and follows the events since the flight's take-off and until the hostages' return to Israel.Written by

 Yuval Kfir <firstname.lastname@example.org>

 Lieutenant Colonel Yonatan "Yonni" Netanyahu (Yehoram Gaon) was the older brother of Benjamin Netanyahu, the future Israeli Prime Minister.
 See more »

 The aircraft interior in this film indicated that the aircraft was a single aisle narrow body aircraft.
 But the real life aircraft involved in the hijacking (Airbus A300) was a twin aisle wide body aircraft.
 See more »

 This plane now is under our control.
 It will answer to the name of "Haifa".
 And only to that name.

 The USA theatrical and video release is dubbed entirely into English over the original Hebrew and German languages with the opening credits in English instead of Hebrew and with no end credits aside from a 'The End' caption.
 See more »